developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/switchtoprofile/index.md

 ## SWITCH_TO_PROFILE

-The `SwitchToProfile` API Action can be used to switch to the specified Profile, **as long as that Profile is not already associated with another application**.
+Used to switch to the specified Profile. **Specified Profile must not already be associated with another application**.
 A Profile can be associated with many applications, but an application cannot be associated with more than one Profile.

 ### Profiles Recap
 DataWedge is based on Profiles and Plug-ins.
 A Profile contains information about how DataWedge will behave with a given application.